bright/new-www/content/our-areas/build-a-strong-team-with-agile-workshops.md

 Katarzyna will guide you and your team through Agile development in order to establish the best practices for your team.

-## What will you learn about Agile?
+## what will you learn about Agile?

 It depends on your needs, but our team will be more than happy to show you: